mobilecoinofficial/desktop-wallet/README.md

 ### Setup

-Depending on your local platform, you'll need to add the `mobilecoind` binaries in the appropriate directory found in `./mobilecoind-bin`.
+Depending on your local platform, you'll need to add the `full-service-testnet` and `ingest-enclave` binaries in the appropriate directory found in `./full-service-bin`.
 If you add the binaries, you will likely need to give permissions for the dev environment to run them.
-In the directory with the binaries, grant permission: `sudo chmod +x mobilecoind`.
+In the directory with the binaries, grant permission: ` chmod +x full-service-testnet`.

 ### Dev